Drug Efficacy and Safety

-Efficacy is the capacity to produce an effect (eg, lower BP).
 Efficacy can be assessed accurately only in ideal conditions (ie, when patients are selected by proper criteria and strictly adhere to the dosing schedule).
 Thus, efficacy is measured under expert supervision in a group of patients most likely to have a response to a drug, such as in a controlled clinical trial.

 Patient-oriented outcomes, rather than surrogate or intermediate outcomes, should be used to judge efficacy and effectiveness.

 On the other hand, surrogate outcomes can be much more feasible to use, for example, when patient-oriented outcomes take a long time to appear (eg, kidney failure resulting from uncontrolled hypertension) or are rare.
-In such cases, clinical trials would need to be very large and run for a long time unless a surrogate outcome (eg, lowered BP) is used.
-In addition, the main patient-oriented outcomes, death and disability, are dichotomous (ie, yes/no), whereas surrogate outcomes are often continuous, numerical variables (eg, BP, blood glucose).
+In such cases, clinical trials would need to be very large and run for a long time unless a surrogate outcome (eg, lowered blood pressure) is used.
+In addition, the main patient-oriented outcomes, death and disability, are dichotomous (ie, yes/no), whereas surrogate outcomes are often continuous, numerical variables (eg, blood pressure, blood glucose).
 Numerical variables, unlike dichotomous outcomes, may indicate the magnitude of an effect.
 Thus, use of surrogate outcomes can often provide much more data for analysis than can patient-oriented outcomes, allowing clinical trials to be done using many fewer patients.

 Similarly, clinically relevant adverse effects are patient-oriented outcomes; examples include the following:

 Surrogate adverse effects (eg, alteration of concentrations of serum markers) are often used but, as with surrogate efficacy outcomes, should ideally correlate with patient-oriented adverse effects.
 Clinical trials that are carefully designed to prove efficacy can still have difficulty identifying adverse effects if the time needed to develop an adverse effect is longer than the time needed for benefit to occur or if the adverse effect is rare.
 For example, cyclooxygenase-2 (COX-2) inhibitors relieve pain quickly, and thus their efficacy can be shown in a comparatively brief study.
-However, the increased incidence of MI caused by some COX-2 inhibitors occurred over a longer period of time and was not apparent in shorter, smaller trials.
+However, the increased incidence of myocardial infarction caused by some COX-2 inhibitors occurred over a longer period of time and was not apparent in shorter, smaller trials.
 For this reason, and because clinical trials may exclude certain subgroups and high-risk patients, adverse effects may not be fully known until a drug has been in widespread clinical use for years (see Drug Development).

-Many drug adverse effects are dose-related.
+Many drug adverse effects are dose related.